 The islands are heavily influenced in palate by the Indian subcontinent, specifically Kerala in southern India and Sri Lanka, but with its own distinct richness of flavour.
-The use of peppers, chillies and curry leaves to make curries therefore abounds, and flavours are generally very hot and spicy.
+The use of peppers, chillies and curry leaves to make curries therefore abound, and flavours are generally very hot and spicy.
 Curries are traditionally eaten with a mound of rice and a handful of chapati.

-Banbukeylu harisa: Curry of steamed breadfruit, chilli, onion and coconut.
+Banbukeyo harissa: Curry of steamed breadfruit, chilli, onion and coconut milk.

-Bis keemiyaa: Pastry filled with tuna and hardboiled egg.
+Bis keemiyaa: Pastry filled with hardboiled egg and cabbage.

 Hedhikaa: Traditional snacks, or ‘short eats’, such as samosas, sold by small cafés.

 Garudhiya: Fish broth prepared using chillies, onion and lemon juice.

 Rihaakuru: Brown paste made from concentrating down fish stock.

 Mashuni: Mashed tuna mixed with coconut, chilli and onion and served for breakfast with roshi.